yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 the build job.

 ## Step 2: Create a build trigger
-In the console menu, go to **Tools -> Container Registry -> Build triggers**.
+In the console menu, go to Tools -> Container Registry -> Build triggers.
 Add a new trigger.
 Select your git source (I use github) and repo and authorise container builder to access it.
 Then you'll get to the Edit Trigger page like below: